Friday, May 21, 2021

 ZARANA - "Zarana" - played on the 5 string banjo - GDGBD tuning - This is an English tune composed by the famous banjo player & composer Joe Morley 1923.

-ADDITIONAL NOTE: I originally made this website to promote my first and foremost love, which is and always be the steel guitar!
+ADDITIONAL NOTE: I originally made a music website to promote my first and foremost love, which is and always be the steel guitar!
 C6th is the most popular lap steel tuning used in Americanized Hawaiian music (e.g., Beyond The Reef, Lovely Hula Hands, Sweet Leilani, My Yellow Ginger Lei and other classic songs).
 I also have a love for ALL stringed instruments.
 I play ukulele, guitar, banjo and am now learning the lute and stringed harp.
 Cool stuff!
 Next to steel guitar, banjo is my favorite!
-Dave Hum inspires me on the banjo, as does Jerry Byrd on the lap steel, and Lloyd Green on pedal steel!
-I am happy to add a banjo section to my music website!
+Dave Hum inspires me on the banjo, as does Jerry Byrd (1920-2005) on the lap steel, and Lloyd Green (born 1937) on pedal steel!
+I am happy to make this new banjo blog!

 Dave Hum (1966-2012)